 Silver Tip | Silver Tip bristles are the softest of all badger bristles and are therefore very gentle against the skin.
 They are made from the hair around the neck of the badger and because this is a small area, the price level of this type of hair is higher.
 This type of hair has naturally off-white tips and have excellent water retention.
 They are packed very densely in so they tend to have an abundant fluffy look.

 Choosing which type of bristle you want is mainly a matter of preference, however, if your favorite shaving soap is too hard, it is a good idea to avoid the softest badgers.
-The Fitjar Islands Shaving Soaps are soft soaps so you are free to pick whichever badger quality you prefer.
+The Fitjar Islands Shaving Soaps are medium-soft soaps so you are free to pick whichever badger quality you prefer.

 Do you have other questions about wet shaving or about our products?
 Send us a mail to firstname.lastname@example.org